Total Knee Replacement

 - Quadriceps strengthening exercises using weights or resisted cycling

 - Minimally invasive tissue sparing surgical technique

-- Computer assisted surgical navigation to ensure optimal implant positioning and alignment
+- Customised implants with computer assisted pre-operative planning and intra-operative surgical navigation to ensure optimal implant positioning and alignment

 - Limited tourniquet use to minimize tissue ischaemia